1/Thursday

 17/Saturday

 It’s the 60th Anniversary of Chicago Area Mensa!!
-The location of our May Monthly Gathering is the Rolling Meadows Community Center
+The location of our May Monthly Gathering was the Rolling Meadows Community Center

 * * * * *